osmandapp/docs/content/osmand/plugins/wikipedia.md

-### Download Wikipedia data
+## Download Wikipedia data

-<p>The Wikipedia data is available per geographical region.
+The Wikipedia data is available per geographical region.
 If it is downloaded for one region, and not downloaded for another, in the first case it would be possible to work with the Wikipedia information when browsing across the region on the map, and in the other case, the region will lack any Wikipedia information.
-Being downloaded, the Wikipedia data becomes available in general, as well as offline. </p>
+Being downloaded, the Wikipedia data becomes available in general, as well as offline.

 To download the Wikipedia data for a region, go to the available packages for [download in the main menu](/osmand/start-with/download-maps#download---main-menu), find the needed region and open it.
 The Wikipedia data will be among other packages.